FIFA 23 Tops the New Zealand Charts

-FIFA 23 has debuted in first place on the New Zealand charts, according to IGEA for the week ending October 2, 2022.
+FIFA 23 has remained in first place on the New Zealand charts, according to IGEA for the week ending October 9, 2022.

-NBA 2K23 is down one spot to second place, while Grand Theft Auto V dropped two spots to fourth place.
+NBA 2K23 and Grand Theft Auto V remained in second and third places, respectively.
+Fallout 4 and Call Of Duty: Black Ops Cold War re-entered the top 10 in fourth and fifth places, respectively.

-There were two The Lord of the Rings games to re-enter the top 10 this week.
-Middle-Earth: Shadow of War came in third place and Middle-Earth: The Shadow Bundle came in eighth place.
+Tekken 7 dropped one spot to sixth place and Assassin's Creed Odyssey is down from sixth to seventh place.
+Red Dead Redemption 2 is in eighth place.

 Here are the top 10 best-selling titles in New Zealand for the week: